 Why Many of Our Barns have the Vapor Barrier Insulation.

 As discussed in "Things to Look For" section, using vapor barrier insulation provides many advantages to the structure of your building.
-But with stall barns, there is another important reason: "Rain falling on a metal roof that does not have insulation can make a terrible racket, which can spook some horses and make them skittish," explains Dave.
+But with stall barns, there is another important reason: "Rain falling on a metal roof that does not have insulation can make a terrible racket, which can spook some horses and make them skittish," explains Graber.
 "But vapor barrier insulation muffles this sound."
 Animals in any structure create heat, and the heat causes condensation.
 A solar guard or vapor barrier eliminates this problem.

 Graber's Favorite Picks for Arenas